-(1) The limitation in Article 68 of the Public Elections (Jersey) Law 2002 on the institution of a criminal prosecution under that Law applies also to the institution of a criminal prosecution under these Regulations.
+- The limitation in Article 68 of the 2002 Law on the institution of a (1) criminal prosecution under that Law applies also to the institution of a criminal prosecution under this Law. - The Greffier shall pass any declaration made or documents produced (2) under this Law to the Attorney General where it appears to the Greffier that an offence against any provision of this Law may have been committed. - (3) Where an offence under this Law committed by a body corporate, a limited liability partnership or a separate limited partnership is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of - - a person who is a partner of the partnership, or director, manager, (a) secretary or other similar officer of the body corporate; or - any person purporting to act in any such capacity, (b)

-- (2) The Greffier shall pass any declaration made or documents produced under these Regulations to the Attorney General where it appears to the Greffier that an offence against any provision of these Regulations may have been committed. - (3) Where an offence under these Regulations committed by a limited liability partnership or body corporate is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of - - (a) a person who is a partner of the partnership, or director, manager, secretary or other similar officer of the body corporate; or - (b) any person purporting to act in any such capacity, the person shall also be guilty of the offence and liable in the same manner as the partnership or body corporate to the penalty provided for that offence.
+the person shall also be guilty of the offence and liable in the same manner as the partnership or body corporate to the penalty provided for that offence.